magdesign/PocketVJ-CP-v3/README.md

 https://github.com/magdesign/PocketVJ-CP-v3/blob/master/ROADMAP.md

 ### If you Build it from scratch
-use the Raspian Lite image together with RPi2/RPi3
+use the Raspian Jessie Lite image together with RPi2/RPi3 (not tested with Debian stretch so far...)

 ### Dependencies to install: